pnp/sp-dev-fx-webparts/samples/react-bot-framework-sso/webpart/README.md

 ## Deploy

-If you want to deploy it follow the steps [here](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/get-started/hosting-webpart-from-office-365-cdn)
+If you want to deploy it follow [these steps](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/get-started/hosting-webpart-from-office-365-cdn)

 ## Features